 This post may contain affiliate links.
 Please see my disclosure policy for details.

-There are many reasons to travel to Sicily and having visited almost every summer for the last 7 years (and with Leo being Sicilian) we have come up with this list to convince you to visit our most favorite island this summer!
+There are many reasons to travel to Sicily and having visited almost every summer for the last 10 years (and with my husband being Sicilian) I have come up with this list to convince you to visit our most favourite island this summer!